 Then, after working on such issues as military base closures, he was invited to join The Montclarion Newspaper as an economic development columnist.
 That led to a position in the Office of Oakland Mayor Elihu Harris, where he scored a number of accomplishments, including creating the Oakland Downtown Coalition, paving the way for the reformation of 14th and Broadway as a bus transit center, and restarting the San Francisco 49ers vs. Oakland Raiders Preseason Games.
 Zennie represented the Mayor of Oakland on issues ranging from, as Mayor Harris put it, “redevelopment to the Raiders.”

-Zennie then headed the effort to bring the Super Bowl to Oakland.
+Zennie then headed the effort to bring the 2005 Super Bowl to Oakland between 1999 and 2001.
 From 11 cities, Oakland emerged to be one of three finalists, competing against Miami and Jacksonville – Jacksonville won on the third ballot.

 As part of his Super Bowl work, Zennie was determined to build a tech-focused approach.
 He built the Super Bowl: Oakland website, and single-handedly created the Super Bowl Oakland Host Plan: the basis of the bid book that was made by GMO Hill-Holiday.
 He also created the Oakland-Alameda County Sports Commission, which achieved non-profit status in just four months.

 From this, Zennie created Sports Business Simulations.
 The online company made simulations of sports organizations for use in the classroom.
 At its peak, the firm was in 40 high schools and colleges worldwide.
 To feed traffic to the Sports Business Simulations website, Zennie created a network of blogs, including Oakland's first true blog: Oakland Focus.
 That formed the basis for the Zennie62Media system of today.